 This cake can also made in a bundt cake pan.
 You will need to adjust the baking time, checking for doneness using a toothpick after about 40-50 minutes.
 Once the toothpick comes out clean the cake is done.

 Let your cannoli pound cake cool on a wire baking rack for at least 15-20 minutes before lifting it out to cool completely.
 Be sure the cake is completely cool before using a serrated knife to cut into pieces.
+For another pound cake recipe, give this Sour Cream Pound Cake a try!

 Lastly, sprinkle powder sugar over the cooled pound cake.
 Enjoy!